 October half term (Sat 27th Oct –Sun 4th Nov) will bring this season to a close with an action packed week of pumpkin picking, pumpkin trails and of course our annual Conker Championships - lets hope there’s a good crop of horse chestnuts this year as it gets very competitive between staff and visitors alike!
 So make sure you join us this Autumn for all the fun on The Farm!

-For further information and updates on all the goings on down on the farm, don’t forget to follow us on twitter! @tatton_park And check out our new farm Facebook Page for the Farm
+For further information and updates on all the goings on down on the farm, don’t forget to follow us on twitter! @tatton_park And check out our Facebook page for the Farm!

 Adopted Animal Updates